 This is because the DMV judge needs far less proof than a criminal judge to find the defendant in the wrong.
 But it may still be possible to prevail in a DMV hearing if the police made a procedural mistake, or if the arresting officer does not show up to the hearing.

 Note that the DMV hearing is completely separate from the criminal case.
 Even if defendants get their DUI charge dismissed in criminal court, a DMV judge can still revoke their license.
-So is it important to hire legal counsel to handle both the criminal and DMV cases to try to save the defendant’s license.17
+So it is important to hire legal counsel to handle both the criminal and DMV cases to try to save the defendant’s license.17

 Typical defenses that Las Vegas criminal defense lawyers use in underage drunk driving cases include: